 SAFE CHURCH

-The goal of Faith’s Safe Church initiative is to build a community where the value of each person is honored; where people are free to worship and grow free from abuse; and where when abuse has occurred, the response is compassion and justice that fosters healing.
+The goal of Faith’s Safe Church initiative is to build a community where the value of each person is honored; where people are free to worship and grow in a safe environment; and where when abuse has occurred, the response is compassion and justice that fosters healing.

 More than a policy

-Most of us, when we think of abuse prevention and awareness, think of windows in doors and prevention policies.
-While these are certainly helpful, Faith envisions a more holistic approach to nurturing a safe and healthy church community where abuse itself becomes unthinkable and where survivors feel supported and safe.
+Faith strives to be a safe and healthy church community where abuse itself becomes unthinkable and where survivors feel supported and safe.

 Policies are helpful and necessary tools (in fact, you can read ours here), however they are just one tool.
-The greatest resource to our congregation is all of us united to end abuse and care deeply about the well-being and wholeness of persons who are most vulnerable.
+The greatest resource to our congregation is all of us being united to prevent abuse and caring deeply about the well-being and wholeness of all who attend our church.

-2. From a regular required training in policy to regularly preaching and praying against abuse in worship services, creating spaces for survivors to share their stories, equipping our children with knowledge and skills to keep themselves safe, and nurturing a greater attentiveness and commitment within our communities to abuse prevention and response.
+1. From a regular required training in policy to equipping our children with knowledge and skills to keep themselves safe, and nurturing a greater attentiveness and commitment within our communities to abuse prevention and response.

-4. From rushing toward the pursuit of forgiveness and reconciliation to listening, caring, believing, recognizing the harm, as well as participating in processes that lead to the person who caused the harm to acknowledge and take responsibility where harm has occurred.
+3. From rushing toward the pursuit of forgiveness and reconciliation to listening, caring, recognizing harm that may have occurred, as well as participating in processes that lead to the person who caused the harm to acknowledge and take responsibility where harm has occurred.

 A Primer

 Are you looking to understand more about abuse?
-Here is a good place to start; simply click on the links below.
+Here is a good place to start; simply click on the link below.

 A word…